Mallardo clan: History

 The rise of this clan in both power and prominence is inextricably linked to the Licciardi and Contini clans.
 The three clans together formed a coalition called the Secondigliano Alliance, in order to gain a stranglehold in the drug trafficking and extortion rackets in Naples and dominated the Neapolitan underworld during the 1990s.
-Mallardo was soon added to the list of thirty most dangerous fugitives in Italy and eventually arrested on August, 2003.
+Mallardo was soon added to the list of thirty most dangerous fugitives in Italy and eventually arrested in August 2003.